rossdrew/emuRox/README.md

 All op-codes now implemented.  `IRQ` interrupt done, still `NMI` TODO.
 Working on the last of the addressing mode instructions, __Indirect, Y__.
 Timing will be looked at later, as necessary.
 BCD wont be needed for now for the NES (Ricoh) version and I'll need to look at the memory mapped registers.

+I'd really like to compress my data driven tests a litte.
+There's a lot of common code in there and therefor a lot of changes if small architectural changes are made, such as the up and coming op-code migration.

 ## Development & Testing